List of Fast & Furious characters: Mando

 Mando is Dom's friend who lives in the Dominican Republic.
-He invites Brian, Mia and Jack to his place to hide from Deckard Shaw.
-While Dom, Brian and their crew are going after Shaw, he watches over Mia.
+He invites Brian, Mia and Jack to his place to hide from mercenary and terrorist Mose Jakande.
+While Dom, Brian and their crew are going after Jakande, he watches over Mia.
 While Brian and Mia were staying at his place, Brian built a surveillance hub in Mando's garage.
 Mando is portrayed by Romeo Santos.